bighappyface/drupal-cloud-tutorial/README.md

 ## Prerequisites

-First, a fresh cloud server instance (or other server) **running Ubuntu, with root or sudo access**.

-Try a Rackspace Cloud Server: [Rackspace Cloud Essentials 2 - Creating A Cloud Server](http://www.rackspace.com/knowledge_center/article/rackspace-cloud-essentials-2-creating-a-cloud-server)

-Second, a fresh database.
-Have the host and user credentials handy to complete the Drupal install.
+To get started, you need a fresh cloud server instance (or other server) running Ubuntu, with root or sudo access.
+You will also need a fresh database, with the host and user credentials handy to complete the Drupal install.

-Try a Rackspace Cloud Database: [Cloud Databases - How It Works](http://www.rackspace.com/cloud/databases/howitworks/)

 That's it!
 Now that you have these items, lets begin.

 ## Steps